Ally Invest offers low prices with a robust platform, but it falls short on mutual funds, and ETFs.

-The classic web platform is not as customizable as one might like, and there are other discount brokers out there that do have customizable features, like Scottrade, for example.
+The classic web platform is not as customizable as one might like, and there are other discount brokers out there that do have customizable features.
 The web platform will not allow users to toggle everything or create customizable charts and data streams that other platforms do allow through a web browser.

 Nevertheless, Ally Invest launched its latest non-web-based platform, Ally Invest LIVE, in 2014, and it is everything any new or experienced investor would want.
 The dashboard is fully customizable and there are streaming quotes all over the place, making it perfect for investors to see an array of data and analysis all in one place.
 Users can click and drag windows wherever they want to view them within the dashboard, and bringing up every trading tool or resource is super easy — they are clearly labeled, in bold, and it is nowhere near as convoluted as some of the other broker platforms out there.
 In fact, if an investor is solely looking at price and platform ease-of-use to make a choice in online broker, Ally Invest could easily take the crown for the best discount online brokerage firm.